kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

   * With PyFITS we open the fits file on disk and read its header
   * A Matplotlib Figure- and Axes instance are made
   * The range in pixel coordinates in x is decreased
-  * A Graticule object is created and for FITS axis 3 along x and FITS axis 2 along y.
+  * A Graticule object is created and FITS axis 3 (FREQ) is associated with x and FITS axis 2 (DEC) with y.
 The spectral axis is expressed in wavelengths with method :meth:`wcs.Projection.spectra`.
     Note that we omitted a code for the conversion algorithm and instead entered three question marks so that the *spectra()* method tries to find the appropriate code.
   * The tick labels along the x axis (the wavelengths) are formatted.
 The S.I. unit is